-The following article “Why Sing Psalms?” is a guest post from Emily Moore, co-founder of Psalter Project, a community resource for singing the psalms with fresh arrangements of faithful translations.
+The following article is a guest post from Emily Moore, co-founder of Psalter Project, a community resource for singing the psalms with fresh arrangements of faithful translations.
 Emily and her brother, Pastor Derek Moore, desire to see the broader church know and sing the psalms.
-They have their first album “Highways in Our Hearts” now available.
+Their latest album The Good Life is now available – just click the link.

 Who doesn’t want to be happy?
 “The pursuit of happiness” is such a basic aspect of human nature that it is considered an inalienable right in the U.S. Constitution.
 So when we think of “the good life,” what typically comes to mind are some key ingredients to a pleasure-filled life: health, wealth, and popularity.